-NURS 7605a or b, Psychopathology: Diagnosis and Clinical Reasoning Staff This foundational course examines the major psychiatric disorders commonly seen across the lifespan.
+NURS 7605a and NURS 7605Ob or c, Psychopathology: Diagnosis and Clinical Reasoning Staff

+This foundational course examines the major psychiatric disorders commonly seen across the lifespan.
 Students will integrate a broad spectrum of resources based in modern neuroscience, developmental psychology, and public health to gain an understanding of the complex interactions that impact the wellness/illness continuum and guide the diagnostic process and decision making.
 Students will enhance their skills of differential diagnosis within the context of an individual's unique biologic, psychosocial, cultural, spiritual and structural determinants of health.
-3 Course cr
+3 Course cr per term

-NURS 7615c, Psychotherapeutic Interventions I: Principles and Theory Staff This is the first course in a series of three courses which examines the theory and practice of psychotherapeutic interventions across the lifespan.
+NURS 7615a and NURS 7615Ob or c, Psychotherapeutic Interventions I: Principles and Theory Staff

+This is the first course in a series of three courses which examines the theory and practice of psychotherapeutic interventions across the lifespan.
 This course weaves together comprehensive mental health assessment and communication strategies across the lifespan while developing and sustaining therapeutic alliance.
 Students will learn to compare therapeutic interventions from major schools of psychotherapy and apply interventions matched to client preferences, symptoms/disease, and context.
 Students will develop awareness of their own self and to practice critical self-reflection in their delivery of therapeutic interventions.
-2 Course cr
+2 Course cr per term

-NURS 7625c, Skills I: PMHNP Role Development Staff

-This is the first course in a two-course series which focuses on foundational knowledge and skills for PMHNP role development and psychiatric assessment.
+NURS 7625a and NURS 7625Ob or c, Skills I: PMHNP Role Development Staff This is the first course in a two-course series which focuses on foundational knowledge and skills for PMHNP role development and psychiatric assessment.
 It introduces the student to self reflective practice and principles of psychotherapeutic care.
 Students will learn techniques for establishing and maintaining a therapeutic alliance and conducting psychiatric assessment with individuals across the lifespan.
 1 Course cr

 NURS 7626b, Skills II: Clinical Decision Making and Treatment Planning Staff This course is the second in a two-course series and focuses on case formulation and treatment planning for PMHNP practice.
 Using case-based learning and simulation, students will acquire the ability to develop biopsychosocial spiritual, cultural and structural formulations and treatment plans in a shared-decision making model for individuals with mental health disorders across the lifespan.
 Students will engage in comprehensive risk assessment and risk formulation.
 Students will also learn to effectively communicate formulations and plans of care to an interprofessional team.
-This course is pending course approval.
-1 Course cr
+Successful completion of NURS 7625 1 Course cr